valkey-io/valkey-glide/examples/java/README.md

 ## Run

-Ensure that you have an instance of ValKey running on "localhost" on "6379".
+Ensure that you have an instance of Valkey running on "localhost" on "6379".
 Otherwise, update glide.examples.ExamplesApp with a configuration that matches your server settings.

 To run the example:
 ```